maqzi/al-sandbox-fe/README.md

 # alitheia Labs x EHRs design prototype

-Welcome to the alitheia Labs x EHRs design prototype
+Welcome to the alitheia Labs design prototype

 ## Project info
-This is a design prototype for clients to experience the EXL workflow of using EHRs.
+This is a design prototype for clients to experience the EXL workflow of using EHRs and Rule AI.

 ## Requirements